Essential Tips for Avoiding Poisonous Plants While Hiking in South Carolina

 Avoid Touching Unknown Plants

 If you are unsure about a plant, do not touch it.
-Even dead or dried plants can contain urushiol oil that causes reactions.
+Even dead or dried plants still contain enough oils to trigger reactions.

 Wash Skin and Clothes After Hiking